intrig-unicamp/IXP-Brazil-Mininet-Code/README.md

 ###Instructions:
 You have to set some important system variables.
-To do that please run the following commands on terminal:
+To do that please run the following commands on terminal (maybe not necessary if you use `mininetCodeGenerator.py`):

 `ulimit -n 65000` (estimated value)
 `echo "kernel.pty.max = 50000" >> /etc/sysctl.conf` (estimated value)
 `sysctl -p`

 ###Running the code:
 To run the code just type `python mininetPTT.py`, but you have to choose the PTT (IXP in Portuguese) before running it (assigning a name to 'filename' inside of mininetPTT.py file).

 ####[Important]